How to Use Perplexity AI with StreetSpring for Business Location Research

 I'm trying to understand whether the current competitive landscape at this

-Use this when you want to know whether the area around a target location is about to change — either positively (new anchor tenant, transit improvement) or negatively (construction disruption, zoning change).
+Use this to surface whether the area around a target location is about to change — new anchor tenant, transit improvement, or construction disruption.

 I'm evaluating a commercial space at [ADDRESS or INTERSECTION], [CITY] for a